imgios/flyseum/README.md

 and deployed on Tomcat.

 ## Deployment
-Here's a little how-to deploy this project.

-Flyseum can be deployed on Tomcat through the IDE (I picked Eclipse) or manually with the .war file.
+Flyseum can be deployed on Tomcat through the IDE or manually with the .war file.

 ### Prerequisites
 - latest JDK
 - Apache Tomcat
-- Eclipse Java EE (optional: it's necessary only if you don't want to deploy manually the .war file)
+- Eclipse Java EE*

+<p><sub>* It's necessary only if you don't want to deploy manually the .war file.
+We used Eclipse to create and deploy this project on Tomcat, but you can use another IDE as well.</sub></p>

 ### Deployment with Eclipse Java EE
 1. Clone the repository